bwt-dev/bwt/README.md

 ## Setup

-Get yourself a synced Bitcoin Core node (v0.19 is recommended, v0.17 is sufficient. `txindex` is not required.) and install bwt using one of the methods below.
+Get yourself a synced Bitcoin Core node (v0.19 is recommended, v0.17 is sufficient. `txindex` is not required) and install bwt using one of the methods below.

 #### From source